Actindo-AG/Documentation/DataHub/UserInterface/02a_Settings.md

   Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all attributes in the list are selected.
+You cannot select multiple checkboxes at once.

 - [EDIT]
   Click this button to edit the selected attribute.
-This button is only displayed, when a single checkbox of an attribute is selected.
+This button is only displayed, when the checkbox of an attribute is selected.
 Alternatively, you can click directly a row in the list to edit an attribute.
   For detailed information, see [Edit an attribute](/DataHub/Integration/01_ManageAttributes.md#edit-an-attribute).

 - [DELETE]